-A demanding and controlling mother asked her daughter’s English teacher to design a creative, interesting, motivating course for her child.
-She refused to pay for any more lessons until the course was exactly as she wanted it.
-Quick frankly the teacher does not have the time to do this.
-The teacher wants to do exercises to bring up the child’s level and fill in some of the gaps.
-But the mother wants creative courses, not textbooks, but she does want the teacher to cover the curriculum.
+A controlling and demanding parent asked her daughter’s English teacher to design a creative, engaging, motivating course for her child.
+She refused to pay for any more lessons until the course was exactly as she wanted.
+However, the teacher does not have the time to create an English course from scratch for one child!
+The teacher wants to do exercises to bring up the child’s level and fill in some gaps.
+But the mother wants creative courses, not textbooks, although she does want the teacher to cover the curriculum.

 Lesson 2: Revision and talking about where you live, talking about yourself.